About your lungs

 The lungs absorb oxygen from the air you breathe in and transfer it into your bloodstream so that it can get to every part of your body.
 As the cells in your body work, they produce a waste gas called carbon dioxide that is released into the bloodstream.
 Your lungs get rid of this waste gas when you breathe out.

 Your two lungs fill your chest and sit on either side of your heart.
-The left lung is smaller than the right because it shares that side of the chest with your heart.
+Lungs are made up of areas called lobes – your right lung has three lobes, and your left lung has two.
+Your left lung is smaller than your right because it shares that side of the chest with your heart.

-There are around 300 million air sacs and if they were spread out they would cover an area roughly the size of a tennis court.
+There are around 300 million air sacs in your lungs and if they were spread out, they would cover an area roughly the size of a tennis court!

 What is the pleura?

-The pleura is a thin, transparent membrane that surrounds your lungs, and lines the inside of your ribcage.
+The pleura is a thin, transparent covering, called a membrane, that surrounds your lungs, and lines the inside of your ribcage.
 It has two layers so the outside of the lungs can slide smoothly against the inside of the chest wall as you breathe.